jali/act/server/auth/README.md

 # Authentication and authorisation service
 AuthN differs from AuthZ as AuthN is used to authenticate user's identity and AuthZ is for authorising access to resourses.
-This service is providing one auth-token for identification and resourse as all services will run behind a gateway server and there's no need to define policy and grant access to different kind of users.
-The auth-token currently contains also the role which will allow some sort of restriction to team members versus team owner.
+This service is providing one auth_token for identification and resourse as all services will run behind a gateway server and there's no need to define policy and grant access to different kind of users.
+The auth_token currently contains also the role which will allow some sort of restriction to team members versus team owner.

 ## List of commands